 You’ve got a decent selection of cafes and restaurants here, so why not start your layover with a good meal?
-Leisurely sit-down spots include Wagamama, Nicholas Culpeper Pub & Dining, two Weatherspoon pubs, and several spots by celeb chef Jamie Oliver.
+Leisurely sit-down spots include Wagamama, Nicholas Culpeper Pub & Dining, two Weatherspoon pubs, and several areas by celeb chef Jamie Oliver.
 Well-known chains include Costa, Nando’s, Caffe Nero, Yo!
 Sushi, and Starbucks.
-Some options stay open 24-hours, mostly cafes and to-go kiosks.
-An M&S Simply Foods is located pre-Security if you want to browse a grocery store for snacks.
+Some options stay open 24 hours, primarily cafes and to-go kiosks.
+An M&S Simply Foods is located pre-security if you want to browse a grocery store for snacks.

 Seeking a quieter environment during your layover?
 An airport lounge might be just what you need.
-A few lounges here provide access to all travellers, no matter the airline or class flown.
+A few lounges here provide all travellers access, regardless of airline or class.
 For a single fee, you’ll get food, drinks, WiFi, and a quiet ambiance.
 (One lounge even has shower facilities for freshening up!)
 Pre-book a lounge pass online or use your lounge membership program to gain entry.
 See our London Gatwick Airport Guide for locations and details.

-Take some time to browse the 2 dozen or so shops, including a range of airport staples and international boutiques.
+You can take some time to browse the two dozen or so shops, including a range of airport staples and international boutiques.
 Well-known London brands like Harrods and Hamleys have outposts here.
 We also like Superdry, Fatface, and Snow + Rock for UK brands.
-Pick up a book to read on the plane, browse for souvenirs, or try out makeup, candy, and whiskeys in the Duty Free.
-A few shops stay open 24-hours, including most Duty Free areas, of course.
+Pick up a book to read on the plane, browse for souvenirs, or try out makeup, candy, and whiskeys in the Duty-Free.
+A few shops stay open 24 hours, including most Duty-Free areas.